tamascsaki/asxaki-tikdown-ios/_pages/privacypolicy.md

 ---

 Privacy Policy
-This privacy policy applies to the Cryptogram - Puzzle Game app (hereby referred to as "Application") for mobile devices that was created by Tamás Csáki (hereby referred to as "Service Provider") as an Ad Supported service.
+This privacy policy applies to the TikDown - TikTok Downloader app (hereby referred to as "Application") for mobile devices that was created by Tamas Csaki (hereby referred to as "Service Provider") as a Commercial service.
 This service is intended for use "AS IS".

 Information Collection and Use